HISTORY OF THE MILWAUKEE POLICE BAND

 On August 15, 2015, Lieutenant Karen Dubis officially retired from the Milwaukee Police Department, however, she has been approved by Chief Edward Flynn to continue on as the Director of the Milwaukee Police Band in her retirement.

-The members of the Milwaukee Police Band under Retired Lieutenant Karen Dubis, a 39 year veteran of the band and department, continue in their role as “goodwill ambassadors” to the citizens of Milwaukee.
+The members of the Milwaukee Police Band under Retired Lieutenant Karen Dubis, a 40 year veteran of the band and 37 year veteran of the department, continue in their role as “goodwill ambassadors” to the citizens of Milwaukee.
 They cherish the opportunity to do their part in improving the quality of life in this fine City of Milwaukee.

 The Band performs regularly at the Law Enforcement Officer’s Memorial, recruit graduation ceremonies, the Law Enforcement Mass of Blessing at the Basilica of St. Josephat, the Special Olympics Opening Ceremonies and other Civic functions.